microsoftgraph/microsoft-graph-docs-contrib/concepts/notif-integration-app-registration.md

+---
+title: "App Registration for Microsoft Graph notifications "
+description: "In order to receive notifications sent through the Microsoft Graph, follow the steps outlined here to first register your application on the Microsoft Azure portal.  "
+localization_priority: Priority
+ms.prod: "Microsoft Graph notifications"
+---

 # Application Registration

 ## Register your application on the Microsoft Azure portal

-Let’s start with registering your application on the [Azure portal](https://apps.dev.microsoft.com/).
+Let’s start with registering your application on the [Microsoft Azure portal](https://portal.azure.com/#home).
 For both consumer scenarios using a Microsoft Account (MSA) or school/work scenarios using Azure Active Directory (AAD), authentication registration is required for enabling you application service to send notifications to all endpoints where users are signed-in to your app.
 If you’ve previously registered your application on the [Microsoft Application Portal](https://apps.dev.microsoft.com/), don’t worry; your existing apps will show up in the new and improved Azure portal experience.

 > [!NOTE]
 > If you do not already have an MSA and wish to use one, first register on [account.microsoft.com](https://account.microsoft.com/account).
 If you're writing an app that needs to use Azure AD v1.0 as a work account or school account authentication and identity framework, visit [Azure Active Directory Authentication Libraries](https://docs.microsoft.com/azure/active-directory/develop/active-directory-authentication-libraries) to learn more.
 If you’re interested in learning about or using the new converged Microsoft identity platform (v2.0), you will find helpful information at [Comparing the Microsoft identity platform endpoint and Azure AD v1.0 endpoint](https://docs.microsoft.com/en-us/azure/active-directory/develop/azure-ad-endpoint-comparison).

-If you haven’t already done so, you’ll now need to register your application via the registration experience in the [Azure portal](https://apps.dev.microsoft.com/).
+If you haven’t already done so, you’ll now need to register your application via the registration experience on the [Microsoft Azure portal](https://portal.azure.com/#home).
 Sign-in with your Azure AD account and complete the steps below:

 1. Navigate to “All services” and search for “App registrations” (you can optionally also click the favorite icon to add it to your left navigation menu for quick access)